Kimberly Gardner: Dropped charges controversy

 On July 16, 2021, charges in a murder case were dropped due to the prosecutor not showing up to multiple hearings in the case.
-The Judge in the case saying that Gardner's office "essentially abandoned its duty to prosecute those it charges with crimes.”
-Kim Gardner declared in a press briefing that the charges had refiled and the suspect was in custody, although he was not.
+The judge in the case said that Gardner's office "essentially abandoned its duty to prosecute those it charges with crimes."
+Kim Gardner declared in a press briefing that the charges had been refiled and the suspect was in custody, although he was not.
 The family of the man who was killed claimed they were not contacted when the defendant was released, which violates state laws.
 On July 20, Gardner's office finally contacted the family about the case and apologized to the family.
 The prosecutor assigned to the case, who had been on maternity leave and whose signature was forged on at least 20 cases, quit after learning this information.
-Gardner blamed the mistake on the office's internal policy and procedures on Family Medical Leave.
+Gardner blamed the mistake on the office's internal policy and procedures on Family and Medical Leave.
 The dismissal rate of cases since Gardner has taken office has doubled and is double the rate of surrounding counties.

 In another case, one of Gardner's prosecutors entered in a plea deal with the defendant without telling the family of the victim, which violates state law.
 The mother learned of this update when she called Gardner's office to know when she should fly up to see the case.
 The mother claims the first prosecutor was not going to accept the deal and was going to prosecute the case.
 The mother wrote letters to the judge in the case not to accept the plea deal and claims Gardner and two of her associates called her to bully her into accepting the deal.

-On January 12, 2022, Gardner's office was forced to drop charges against a car bomber due to violating his rights to a speedy trial.
+On January 12, 2022, Gardner's office was forced to drop charges against an alleged car bomber due to violating his rights to a speedy trial.
 He was charged with arson, endangering the welfare of a child, unlawful possession of a weapon, and property damage.
 At the time he was serving a five-year sentence for federal charges of failure to register an explosive device that was used in the bombing.
 In May 2021 the man requested a speedy trial for the state charges and Gardner's office failed to meet the 180 day deadline to either bring the man to trial or object.
 On December 9, 2021, Gardner's office filed a motion alleging that the motion for a speedy trial was not filed properly.
 The assistant circuit attorney in the case stated charges would likely not be refiled and could not explain to the victim why.

 On April 13, 2022, St. Louis judge Michael Noble dismissed murder charges against two women who were among those accused of killing Jerome Boyd Jr. in April 2018.
 The judge dismissed the case since Gardner's office failed for months to provide reports to the defense after multiple court orders to do so.
 One of these reports included one of the defendants statements to a federal agent.